 Background to the Project

-After the attempted coup d’état the political and legal spheres in Turkey changed dramatically.
 On 15 July 2016, a considerably large group within the military, claiming to be part of the outlawed Gulenist movement, attempted to take over the government.
 The coup attempt failed, leaving more than two hundred civilians dead and many more injured.
 On 20 July 2016, the Cabinet of Ministers chaired by the President declared a three month state of emergency – de facto transferring legislative power from the parliament to the executive.
 Emergency rule was renewed at three-month intervals and officially culminated on 18 July 2018.
 During this period, the Government adopted more than 30 decrees, which have had the effect of seriously limiting, and in some cases totally waiving, numerous fundamental rights and freedoms.
-While the state of emergency has ended, many of the legislative measures adopted have been transferred into permanent legislation, leading many to argue that serious limitations on the enjoyment of fundamental rights and freedoms in Turkey still persist.